-I put two lights on the background and then measure the light so that it is about 1stop brighter than the main light.
+I put two lights on the background and then measured the light so that it was about one stop brighter than the main light.
 So the background here is ƒ/8.

 This is the histogram without the background light.
-The furthest right on the histogram you can see that the value is good amount away from the far right.
+On the furthest right on the histogram, you can see that the value is a good amount away from the far right.

 This is the one where I have the background light set at 1-stop brighter than the fill.
-Notice here you can see most of the histogram is the same, but the far right is on the far right.
-This is showing how the white value is recorded.
-If you are not butting up on the right then there will be a little gray or often a tinge of blue when you print out the photo in the background.
+Notice that most of the histogram is the same, but the far right is on the far right.
+This shows how the white value is recorded.
+If you are not butting up on the right, there will be a bit of gray or often a tinge of blue when you print out the photo in the background.

-Now when I add the gels like this red or the blue above we take a light reading of the background.
-We want the value to be 2–stops darker than the main light.
-So here the background is measuring ƒ/2.8.
+Now when I add the gels like this red or the blue above, we take a light reading of the background.
+We want the value to be 2–stops darker than the leading light.
+So here, the background is measuring ƒ/2.8.

-One more thing you will notice is you need to move the person away from the background when using white for a background.
+You will notice that you need to move the person away from the background when using white for a background.

-Now I demonstrate this also using a black background and to get the color to look like this you need to be sure the background is then 2–stops brighter than the main light.
-So if this red background was really black with the gel on it the reading would be then ƒ/11 which is 2–stops brighter than the ƒ/5.6 of the main light.
+Now I demonstrate this by using a black background to make the color look like this; you need to be sure the background is 2–stops brighter than the leading light.
+So if this red background were black with the gel on it, the reading would be then ƒ/11, which is 2–stops brighter than the ƒ/5.6 of the leading light.

 Webster’s Dictionary defines a family historian is an authority on known or recorded family events.
 Most everyone on both sides of my family were recording our family history with photos and movies through the years.